Ciber-org/PoC-PCF/scale-applications.md

 ### Using Web

 Login to your pivotal web services account and choose your organization and space.
 Click on your deployed application.
 You can see below screen.
 Increase/decrease your instances, memory limit and/or disk limit and click on _SCALE APP_ button.
-You can also choose to auto scaling option for your applications.
+You can also choose auto scaling option for your applications.

 ![](/assets/scaleApp.png)